leolinpotato/wp1111/hw2/README.md

 ### Window Size
 I alter the window size dynamically with respect to user num.
 ### Add User
 I place an add user button on the right footer.
-Once it is clicked, the ***prompt*** function will pop up a question asking new user's name at first, and pop up another question asking new user's img url after the first question is answered.
-Afterward, a new user will be placed on the side window.
+Once it is clicked a new user will be placed on the side window.
 ### Time
 Using ***Date()*** object with ***getHours()***, ***getMinutes()*** function to update current time.
 ## Other function
 ### User Num
 The number above the ***show everyone*** button will be the same as current user num.
+### Leave Call
+The leave call button on the footer can be clicked.
+Once it is clicked, the web page will be closed.